docQodly/docs/docs/concepts/lang-quicktour.md

 ## Escape sequences

-The Qodly language allows you to use escape sequences (also called escape characters).
+The QodlyScript language allows you to use escape sequences (also called escape characters).
 An escape sequence is a sequence of characters that can be used to replace a "special" character.

 The sequence consists of a backslash `\\`, followed by a character.
 For instance, `\t` is an escape sequence for the **Tab** character.
 Escape sequences facilitate the entry of special characters: the previous example (`\t`) replaces the entry "Character(Tab)".

-In Qodly, the following escape sequences can be used:
+In QodlyScript, the following escape sequences can be used:

 |Escape sequence|Character replaced|
 |---|---|